zoharafricansafarisPlan Your Trip

 What to see

-- The “Big Five” (rhino, elephant, buffalo, lion, leopard) and other stunning wildlife including resident wildebeests and zebras, hippos, gazelle, jackal, hare, dik-dik, mongoose, warthog, hedgehog, cheetah, waterbuck, hartebeest, ostrich amongst others
+• The big five (rhino, elephant, African buffalo, lion, leopard) and other stunning wildlife including resident wildebeests and zebras, hippos, gazelle, jackal, hare, dik-dik, mongoose, warthog, hedgehog, cheetah, waterbuck, hartebeest, ostrich amongst others.

 HOW TO GET THERE

-- By Road: It’s about a 3.5 – 4hrs drive from Arusha, 1hr45min from Lake Manyara National Park and 1hr15min from the popular safari town, Karatu.
+By road: it takes around a 3.5 to 4-hour drive from Arusha or almost 2h from Lake Manyara National Park and slightly over 1h from the popular safari town, Karatu.